LorenaDerezanin/WhatIsPants/README.md

 ```

 ### TO DO:
+- [x] find bug in mask2contour - pants are found but not there, color issue?
+  - faulty file: WOMEN-Blouses_Shirts-id_00001443-01_4_full_segm.png
 - [x] random select 2000 png files from segm dir
 - [x] based on selected segm pngs - select image files from images_fullres dir that match segm png filename